 Safe practice is an integral part of enjoying physical activity at ISH.
 Students are taught to be concerned with their own and others' safety in all activities undertaken.
 This presupposes an understanding for the importance of warming up for, and recovery from, exercise, to prevent injury.
 A readiness to respond to instructions and signals as well as to follow relevant rules and codes is instilled in our students, as is the importance of adopting good posture, good hygiene, and the correct use of the body at all times, also when lifting, carrying and placing equipment.

 The Physical Education Department offers a rich tapestry of curricula and extra curricular activities for the school community.
-Please consult the Physical Education Curriculum Guide available in downloaded format for a detailed description of our programme of study in the secondary school at ISH.
 For a comprehensive overview of the extra-curricula sporting activities offered at ISH please visit the ECAP section.